jeroenpardon/skin.grid/README.md

 <a name="Compatibility"></a>
 ## Compatibility
-Currently Grid is compatible with Kodi 17 Krypton only.
-A branch is available for Kodi 18 Leia, but it is to be considered incomplete and unstable.
-Please do not report issues encountered on the Kodi 18 Leia version.
+Currently Grid is compatible with Kodi 17 Krypton and Kodi 18 Leia.

 <a name="Language"></a>
 ## Language support